 Slow Cooker Taco Bowls with Turkey and Brown Rice

-Slow Cooker Taco Bowls with Turkey and Brown Rice are gluten-free, dairy-free and low-glycemic and you can double the amount of turkey if you prefer a lower-carb version.
-Use the Diet-Type Index to find more recipes like this one.
+Slow Cooker Taco Bowls with Turkey and Brown Rice are so tasty and you can double the amount of turkey if you prefer a lower-carb version.

 More Turkey Recipes You Might Like: